AzraiHasan/rn_xolas_oms/project_info/prd.md

-## Product Requirements Document: Onsite Reporting App Prototype (React Native/Expo)
+## Product Requirements Document: Onsite Reporting App Prototype (React Native/Expo + NativeWind UI)

 **1. Introduction**

 This document outlines the requirements for a prototype of an Onsite Reporting App.
 The app aims to provide onsite technicians with a simple and efficient tool to report issues, capture photographic evidence, and document site conditions directly from their mobile devices.
-This prototype will be developed using **React Native with the Expo framework**, targeting cross-platform compatibility (iOS and Android).
-A **React Native Reusable UI library** will be utilized to accelerate development and ensure a consistent user interface.
+This prototype will be developed using **React Native with the Expo framework**, targeting **Android-platform compatibility**.
+A **NativeWind UI library** will be utilized to accelerate development and ensure a consistent user interface.
 The primary goal of this prototype is to validate core functionality and gather user feedback for future development.

 ```mermaid
 flowchart TD